-Investments - Discretely Presented Component Units - The FASBreporting Foundations' investments in debt securities, equity securities and mutual funds are reported at their fair market values based on published market prices or other observable inputs.
-These Foundations invest certain amounts in System-sponsored investment pools: the Endowment Fund, the Long Term Reserve Pool Fund, and the Short Term Liquidity Pool Fund (note 4).
+Investments - Discretely Presented Component Units - The FASBreporting Foundations' investments in debt securities, equity securities and mutual funds are reported at their fair market values based on published market price or other observable inputs.
+These Foundations invest certain amounts in System-sponsored investment pools.
+The Board previously established three investment pools: the Endowment Fund, the Long Term Reserve Pool Fund, and the Short Term Liquidity Pool Fund.
+In April 2020, the Board approved a merger of the Short Term Liquidity Pool Fund and the Long Term Reserve Pool Fund into one pool, the Liquidity and Capital Reserve Pool.
+In July 2020, the Board closed the Short Term Liquidity Pool Fund and transferred the assets to the Long Term Reserve Pool Fund to create the new merged pool (see note 4).
 The value of the Foundations' beneficial interests in the pools is determined by the System and based on the Foundations' proportionate shares of the net asset value of the pools.
 The pools invest in various investment securities, including both marketable and non-readily marketable securities.